8 Best Thanksgiving Parades To See In The South

 Wild Dunes Resort Thanksgiving Day Golf Cart Parade

 Yep—this event is built around a golf-cart decorating contest.
-Led by the Isle of Palms Fire Department, it starts at 10:30 a.m.
+Led by the Isle of Palms Fire Department, the parade starts at 10:30 a.m.
 EST and includes an appearance by Santa.

 H-E-B Thanksgiving Day Parade

-Olympic gold medalists and Houstonians Simone Manuel and Simone Biles are Parade Marshals for the 67th annual parade through downtown Houston.
-Last year, a quarter of a million people came out to see the floats, giant helium balloons, and other entertainment.
+The humble beginnings of The H-E-B parade began in 1994.
+This parade has drawn over a quarter of a million people who come out each year to see the floats, giant helium balloons, and other entertainment.
 The festivities begin at 9 a.m. on Lamar and Smith Streets, traveling a 20-block route.

 Ameren Thanksgiving Day Parade

-This 32-year-old event—featuring everything from floats and marching bands to a charitable blanket drive—begins at 7th and Market Streets in downtown St. Louis at 8:45 a.m.
+This 35-year-old event—featuring everything from floats and marching bands to a charitable blanket drive—begins at 7th and Market Streets in downtown St. Louis at 8:45 a.m.
 CST.